vyomasystems-lab/challenges-arpit306/README.md

 ```
 ## Level 1 Design 2
 **1011 Overlapping Sequence Detector**
 In this design an overlapping 1011 sequence detector was modelled as an FSM.
 The modelling style used in the design is an example of Moore FSM, as the output is determined by the current state only.
-The assert statement is used to check whether the observed outut is same as the expected output or not.
+The assert statement is used to check whether the observed output is same as the expected output or not.
 The following errors 👇 were seen.

 ![bugs_1011](https://user-images.githubusercontent.com/68592620/182128763-280e332f-ba3d-46d2-a5f5-6a940aacc0e7.png)